cvmfs/doc-cvmfs/cpt-graphdriver.rst

 This sub-command expects to find on the host machine a recent version of ``cvmfs`` that support the ``ingest`` commands.

-Invoking the help of the subcommand ``docker2cvmfs make-thin --help`` explain what options are available and how to use them.
+Invoking the help of the subcommand ``docker2cvmfs make-thin --help`` explains what options are available and how to use them.

 Below we provide a complete example on how to use ``docker2cvmfs`` to convert